I Want To Tell You About The Menstrual Cycle

 6. Severe bloating, acne, or breast tenderness

 If you’re experiencing any of these, it’s worth tracking your cycle and working with a healthcare professional to get to the root cause of why these symptoms are occurring.
-Then you can determine treatment options (here’s where I will stick my beak in and say it’s not always the birth control pill).
+Then you can determine treatment options (and it’s not always the birth control pill).

 How to Sync Your Lifestyle with Your Cycle

-Once you understand your cycle, you can start living in balance with it!
+Once you understand your cycle, you can start living in balance with it.
+Your cycle can influence how you manage nutrition, workouts and stress, but as always you should listen to your body.

 Cycle syncing nutrition